Jinksi/cloudrun-helloworld-r/README.md

 # Cloudrun R Hello World

 An example of creating serverless functions using `R`, `plumber` and `Docker`.
-This project exposes a `/geojson` endpoint which generates random points in `geojson` format.

-Take a look at the frontend at https://hello-r-app.jinks.dev
+Take a look at the frontend at https://hello-r-app.jinks.dev.
+When the map is clicked, a POST request is made to the `geojson` endpoint with `lat` and `lon` values.
+The `R` function will generate a random 70 points near the requested coordinates in `geojson` format.
+This is displayed on the frontend as a heatmap layer and can be filtered using the magnitude input.

 Take a look at the Swagger API UI at https://hello-r.jinks.dev/__swagger__/

 ## Important files: